Last updated: 29-Sep-22

 - in the form of ’traffic data’.

-We may amend our notice to reflect changes to our business, website, data protection law or other legislation.
-We therefore ask you revisit this notice on a regular basis to ensure you are familiar with its terms.
+We may change our notice from time to time to reflect changes to our business, website, data protection law or other legislation.

 How to adjust your browser settings

-You can give or withdraw consent to cookies by adjusting the settings on your browser.
+You can give or withdraw consent to cookies by using the cookie consent banner on the website or adjusting the settings on your browser.

 We have listed some browser-specific instructions here for convenience.
 Please note that there are different browsers and manufacturers upgrade them frequently.
 The best way to get the right instructions is to go to the manufacturer’s support page.

-The following support/privacy pages (for some of the more common browsers) are correct as at 11-Jun-18.
+The following support/privacy pages, for some of the more common browsers, are correct as at 29-Sep-22.